ECNTechnology/ecn-kb/guides/mycloudpbx/virtual-fax.md

 ##  **Failure Notices**

 Anytime you send a FAX you will receive a receipt to indicate if the FAX was successful or not.
-Each receipt will contain the reason for the failure.
+Each receipt will contain the reason for the failure as well as the message header of the sent FAX.

 ### Invalid Number